-If your dog has not been registered by 1 August each year, you could be fined $300 and the dog can be impounded.
+If your dog is not registered, you could be fined $300 and the dog can be impounded.
 In some circumstances you can also be prosecuted.

-The cost to register and re-register your dog can be found in our fees section
+The cost to register your dog can be found in our fees section

 Frequently asked questions

 Q. At what age must a dog be first registered?
 (Section 36 Dog Control Act 1996)

 A. 3 months.